Born, Netherlands

 Born ([ˈbɔr(ə)n]; Bor [bɔʀ]) is a village in the Dutch municipality of Sittard-Geleen.
-It has a port on the Julianakanaal (Juliana canal).
+It has a port on the Julianakanaal (Juliana canal) and has a zoo.
 Born is also the site of the car factory VDL Nedcar and the headquarters and European Distribution Center of Mitsubishi Motors Europe.
-It has a zoo.

 Until 2001, Born was a separate municipality (population about 15,000), that included the villages Born, Buchten, Holtum, Grevenbicht, Papenhoven and Obbicht.